kking1204/e2/practice/README.md

 # Practice Application
 + By: Kenyon King
-+ Production URL:
++ Production URL: digitalcrimson.org

-# no notes for the instructor
+# Notes for the instructor
++ i am having trouble with subdomains...